• Frequently Asked Questions

 What types of service dogs do you train?

 We specialize in autism and psychiatric assistance dogs, particularly for children and dependent adults.
 However, we work with a wide array of disabilities and task sets.
-We will train service dogs for mobility assistance, PTSD response, allergen alert, POTS, GAD, migraine response, hallucinations, partial navigation assistance, and more.
+We will train service dogs for mobility assistance, PTSD response, allergen alert, POTS, generalized anxiety disorder, migraine response, hallucinations, partial navigation assistance, and more.

-We do not train Guide Dogs, scent-based medical alerts (outside of allergens), or service dogs for social/situational anxiety.
+We do not train Guide Dogs, scent-based medical alerts (outside of allergens), or service dogs for social anxiety.

 Will you work with service dogs for kids/teens?